guayabas/Trimming/README.md

 > An *easy* way of getting pythonocc-core is via the conda Python distribution.
 There is even a non-heavy version named miniconda (only around 100MB of executable to download).

 > One could do straight OCCT from C/C++ but that requires some time for setting up and can be quirky/troublesome on Windows

+> Tested also on MacOS 15.3.1 but that one requires the extra installation of `conda install -c conda-forge pyqt` since the rendering backend of `SimpleGui` is not well supported on such OS.
+It is also worth noting that the default camera is quite trash so you need to zoom to see the objects if you are using this OS ... even after adding the line `display.FitAll()`

 ## 1. How are the inputs provided?
 <details><summary>Show Content</summary>